dnhansen/maths-resources/README.md

 ## Logic

+The definitive guide to self-studying formal logic for both mathematicians and philosophers is certainly Peter Smith's [*Beginning Mathematical Logic: A Study Guide*](https://www.logicmatters.net/tyl/), and the resources below are almost all found therein.

 1. Smith, *An Introduction to Formal Logic*.
+I will comment on the first edition, since this is the one I have read.
+Smith starts by spending 50 pages on *informal* logic, slowly introducing the reader to the central concepts of logical inference.
+He then develops first propositional logic without conditionals, introduces conditionals, and then moves on to first-order logic.
+The deductive system employed for both propositional and first-order logic is that of logical tableaux (the second edition has been rewritten to use natural deduction), and he eventually proves, in an admittedly very informal fashion, both soundness and completeness of first-order logic.

+    The writing is clear, and Smith is, as usual, very sensitive to more conceptual or philosophical issues, and highlights these when they occur.

-2. Leary, Kristianen, *A Friendly Introduction to Mathematical Logic*.
+2. Leary, Kristiansen, *A Friendly Introduction to Mathematical Logic*.
 3. Goldrei, *Propositional and Predicate Calculus*.
 4. Manzano, *Model Theory*.
 5. Smith, *An Introduction to Gödel's Theorems*.